Welcome to Foundation!

 When your child is not taking part in a carpet session, they will be given independent learning time to explore and play in the unit.
 During this time, they can access a range of activities, both indoor and outdoor, which have been carefully planned to maximise the learning opportunities of all children in the Foundation Unit.

-Our topic this half term is ‘Space!’
+Our topic this half term is ‘Transport.’
 We will link our carpet sessions and continuous provision activities to the topic as much as possible.
 In our Phonics sessions, we will be learning to recognise and write many sounds.
 We will be learning how to blend sounds to read and segment sounds to write.
 We will then be using these new skills to attempt to write labels, lists and captions in a range of contexts.
-These will include writing facts about different planets for a whole class book, experiencing poetry and rhyme using ‘Talk for Writing’ techniques and exploring a range of stories within our theme of ‘Space!’
-We will also conduct some scientific investigations around the parts of a plant and light/dark, as well as taking part in some outdoor learning with volunteers from the RSPB on Wednesday 14th March 2018.
+These will include exploring stories about transport for ‘World Book Day’ including ‘The Hundred Decker Bus’ and ‘Please Don’t Chat To The Bus Driver’, writing our own stories about a magical train ride, and writing facts about the life of ‘Amelia Earhart’ who was the first woman to fly an aeroplane across the Atlantic Ocean.
+We will also be taking part in British Science Week, during which we will be making our own boats to explore the scientific concept of floating and sinking.
+As well as this, we will be taking part in some outdoor learning with volunteers from the RSPB on Wednesday 14th March 2018.

 We believe it is very important for you to read at home with your child.
 Your child will bring home two books every week; one chosen by the staff for your child to read to you, and one chosen by your child for you to share with them.
 The children take part in Guided Reading, Shared Reading and 1-1 Reading sessions throughout the week, so it is essential that book bags are in school every day.
 We will check reading diaries every Monday and Wednesday.
 If your child has read at home three or more times within the week, they will get a stamp on their reading bookmark.
 Once their bookmark is full, they will receive a special prize.
 The child who reads at home the most times within the week will be crowned the ‘Reader of the Week.’

-Your child will take part in a PE session at least once a week.
+Your child will take part in a PE session at least once a week, including a rugby session with Nottingham Rugby every Thursday.
 Please ensure that your child has a full PE kit in school every day.
 All items of clothing should be clearly labelled with your child’s name.
 It is also recommended that your child brings a bottle of water into school each day.
 We would also love to receive lots of ‘Wow Moment’ slips to let us know what your child is achieving at home.
 The slips are for you to complete and are available at your child’s carpet area.
 These are designed to capture when your child reaches a target or does something truly amazing.
 Please return completed slips to a member of the Foundation staff.